pcourbin-teaching/full-stack-example/api/README.md

 The [SPOTAPI/controllers/security_controller_.py](SPOTAPI/SPOTAPI/controllers/security_controller_.py) file contains one function `info_from_ApiKeyAuth` which will be called each time **before** the desired entry point.
 It has to check if the user has the right to access this API.

-The key passed by the user is available in the `api_key` variable, you can for example check your database to which user it corresponds.
+The key passed by the user is available in the `api_key` variable, you can for example check your database to find which user it corresponds.
 For the example, we are simply using a local dictionary.

 ### Add your requirements
 You have to edit the file [SPOTAPI/requirements.txt](SPOTAPI/requirements.txt) with your needed packages.